-Use f?p syntax to link pages or call pages using a page alias or button URL.
+This section explains the URL for an Application Express application page, how to use f?p syntax to link pages, and how to call pages using a page alias or button URL.

-The URL for each application page indicates the location of Oracle Application Express and identifies the address of Oracle Application Express, the application ID, page number, and session ID.
+The URL that displays for each page indicates the location of Oracle Application Express and identifies the address of Oracle Application Express, the application ID, page number, and session ID.
+For example:

 This example indicates:

 apex.somewhere.com is the domain name of the server.
 It can also include a port number or an IP address.

 mod_plsql cartridge (if applicable)